rbannist/ContainersOnAzure_SimpleDocker/readme.md

 sudo docker history <yourfirstname>/nginx
 ```

+See the /bin/bash layer at the top that's added ~96.5MB.

-<i>Declaratively template</i> the process above using a 'Dockerfile'
+## Step 9 - <i>Declaratively template</i> the process that we've just run through using a 'Dockerfile':

 Run a container based on the newly created image (currently only stored locally)